JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 This only needs to be done once, and it is required even if you are running in a container.

 Another thing to keep in mind is that many JEDI tests likely require more MPI tasks to run than the number of processor cores on your system.
-For example, may laptops have two or four processor cores but the minimum number of MPI tasks needed to run fv3-bundle is 6.
+For example, many laptops have two or four processor cores but the minimum number of MPI tasks needed to run many fv3-jedi ctests within the jedi-bundle is 6.
 That's no problem - you just have to tell Openmpi that it is ok to run more than one MPI task on each core.
 To do this, run these commands:

 .. code-block:: bash